 Naturally, life, and so is traveling, comes with numerous uncertainties.
 Thus, you must be extra prepared for a country you know only little about.

-Furthermore, it's valuable for travelers to learn how to commute and what places they should visit.
+Furthermore, it's valuable for travelers to learn how to commute and what places to visit.
 If you aren't well-versed in Australia's must-see sites, check Next Vacay for some itinerary ideas for your trip to The Land Down Under.

 Sunscreen

 Before visiting Australia, ensure that you purchase reef-friendly sunscreen for your trip.
-Take necessary measures to ensure that the sunscreen and products you've bought are safe for the water and that it's non-toxic.
+Take necessary measures to ensure that the sunscreen and products you've bought are safe for the water and that they are non-toxic.

-On the market, numerous sunscreens contain damaging chemicals that may contaminate the water and reefs.
-While it may not harm one's skin, travelers must ensure they're responsible enough to respect Australia's beauties.
+Numerous sunscreens on the market contain damaging chemicals that may contaminate the water and reefs.
+While they may not harm one's skin, travelers must ensure they're responsible enough to respect Australia's beauty.

 When shopping for products, look for organic formulas on bottle labels.
-You can further research this topic and look for safe ingredients for the skin, reef, and waters on the internet.
+You can further research this topic and find safe ingredients for the skin, reef, and waters online.

 Universal Power Adapter